omeka/classic-enduser/docs/Plugins/Contribution.md

-The Contribution plugin provides a form to collect stories, images, and other files from the public and manage those contributions in your Omeka site as items.
+The Contribution plugin provides a form to collect stories, images, and other files from the public and manage those contributions in your Omeka Classic site as items.
 Contributors may share and upload content anonymously, and their information will only be available to site administrators.
 All contributions are private by default and require a site administrator to review and make them public on the Omeka site.

 The plugin can also automatically add a reCAPTCHA box at the bottom of each form to prevent spam-bots from spamming your website.
 Contribution also offers options for users to create guest accounts that make it easier for one user to submit multiple items.